 How Should I Get my Rottweiler Puppy to Exercise and Play?

-According to Sacha Parent, adult Rottweilers have relatively modest exercise needs.
+Adult Rottweilers have relatively modest exercise needs.
 These dogs are at their highest activity levels as puppies.

-By the time your puppy reaches six months, it will do best with 30 to 60 minutes of exercise daily.
+When your puppy reaches six months, it will do best with 30 to 60 minutes of exercise daily.
 Remember that, because of their size, Rottweilers do not fully mature until two or three years old.

 When Should my Rottweiler Puppy See a Vet?